 Then a young man came through.
 He referenced the fact that we used to work together at the mall with a fountain in it.
 (OK, so now I’m wracking my brains to figure out who this might be.)
 He mentioned that he’d died as the result of a motorcycle accident, and that he hadn’t wanted to leave his new wife, or this life, so soon.
-(Ping: it’s Rob Rudd, my best friend from Angus – we’d formed a rock band in 1965 – who had died in 1977 from complications of that accident.
+(Ping: it’s Rob Rudd, my best friend from Angus – we’d formed a rock band in 1965 – who had died in early 1978 from complications of that accident.
 What was he doing, here, in England, he’d died in Canada?)

 Evidently, Rob wanted to get a message to his brother, because Mrs Green suddenly said, “David.”
 I confirmed that was Rob’s brother’s name (I couldn’t hold back relevant facts any longer).
 “He wants you to try to get a message to him because his brother isn’t taking it very well that your friend is dead.”